CameronCosgrove/Red-Panda-Hub/README.md

 <img src="/images/panda logo.png" alt="image credit: Ivy Oswald " align="right" width="300" hight="400">

 #### This is my repo for my 4th year dissertation project at the University of Edinburgh.
 This repo currently functions as a place to store and back up my work.
-Once the dissertation is complete the repo will be made public and will hold the final dissertaion, code, and materials used.
+It holds the final dissertaion, code, and materials used.

 Repository structure: